rfo909/CFT/doc/Doc.md

 # Code spaces - "pipes"

-**Code spaces have also been called Loop spaces in earlier versions of the doc.**
+**Code spaces have also been called "loop spaces" in earlier versions of the doc.**

 The body of any loop is the rest of the code of the function, or until a "pipe" symbol is found.
-The pipe symbol ("|") more accurately partitions code into a sequence of **code spaces**.
-It marks termination of all current loops.
+The pipe symbol ("|") partitions code into a sequence of **code spaces**.
+Loops are limited within single code spaces, so the "pipe" effectively is an end marker for all current loops.

 The way a "pipe" works, is to wait for any current loops to terminate, then take the